 - How to conquer and date a Japanese woman – Tips and curiosities

-I am reminded of a term that has also become popular on 4chan, mai bossu, which literally means “my boss”.
-Another very popular term used by women in Japan is senpai.
-A very common term that has also become popular among western otakus.
+I remember a term that was also popularized on 4chan, the mai bossu, which literally means “my boss”.
+Another popular term used by women in Japan is senpai.
+A very common term that has also become popular among otakus in the West.

 - Understand the meaning of the term Crush